STAT545-UBC-hw-2019-20/stat545-hw-luluxpei/hw01/hw01_gapminder.md

 ## *Conclusion*

-Through this basic analysis of a subset of the `gapminder` dataset, we can see that the population characteristics of Canada have been increasing relatively linearly between the years of 1952 and 2007.
+Through this basic analysis of the Canadian subset of the `gapminder` dataset, we can infer that the population characteristics of Canada have been increasing relatively linearly between the years of 1952 and 2007.
 Population increases by approximately 10 million people every 20 years, while life expectancy increases by 6 years and GDP per capita increases